orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 What about dynamically changing rewrite rules, are those explored by anyone? ; some form of reprogrammability as foundational

-Interpreting; Functions (and coordinate spaces), speeds, acceleration
+Interpreting; Functions (and coordinate spaces), variables, speeds, acceleration

 ---